Cardinals vs. Astros MLB Betting Odds, Trends & Prediction

 Cardinals vs. Astros MLB Betting Trends

-Astros are 3-8 SU in their last 11 games when playing at home against St. Louis
+Astros are 5-1 SU in their last 6 games played in June

 Cardinals vs. Astros MLB BETTING PREDICTION

 Take the under.
-The total has gone under in six out of the Cardinals’ last seven games overall, is 5-1 in their last six road games and has cashed in five out of their last seven games played on a Monday.
-On the other side, the under is 9-2 in the Astros’ last 11 games overall, is 11-3 in their last 14 games against an opponent from the National League and is a perfect six-for-six when playing as a favorite.
+The total has gone under in six out of the Astros’ last eight games, is 5-2 in their last seven road games and is 5-2 in their last seven games when listed as an underdog.
+On the other side, the under is 10-2 in the Astros’ last 12 games overall, has cashed in four out of their last five home games and is 11-4 in their last 15 interleague games.

 Cardinals vs. Astros MLB Playoffs Prediction: UNDER 8.5